FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 }
 ```

-In the next section, we'll replace our fake `token` with a real one.
-Before we do that, let's set up our React app to `fetch` the `token` from `/user` whenever the page loads (or "when the component mounts" in React lingo):
+In the next section, we'll replace our fake `user` with a real one.
+Before we do that, let's set up our React app to `fetch` the `user` from `/user` whenever the page loads (or "when the component mounts" in React lingo):

 ```js